Guillaume Pourcel emailed me recently saying

 In this talk, we develop a connectionist model of learning phonotactics and apply it to the problem of learning root cooccurrence restrictions in Arabic.
 In particular, a multilayer network with a hidden layer is trained on a representative sample of actual Arabic roots using error-corrective backpropagation.
 The trained network is shown to classify actual and novel Arabic roots in ways that are qualitatively parallel to psycholinguistic studies of Arabic.
 Statistical analysis of network performance also shows that activations of nodes in the hidden layer correspond well with violations of symbolic well-formedness constraints familiar from generative phonology.
 The larger finding is therefore that a sub-symbolic phonotactic system trained from scratch can mirror the behavior of a symbolic-computational system typical of contemporary phonological analysis.

-- 1: I was delighted to supervise Alice and Guillaume.
-Their internship which was part of their masters in Cognitive Engineering.
-The problems they worked on were very theoretical (some overlapping with this blog post), and not likely to lead to practical applications any time soon.
+- 1: Guillaume and Alice Dauphin did an internship with me last year at CogSci Apps Corp., as part of their masters in Cognitive Engineering in France.
+The problems Guillaume and Alice worked on at CogSci Apps were very interesting, and very theoretically fundamental.
+Their research projects were so ambitious as to be unlikely to lead to practical applications any time soon.
 And that’s OK: pure theoretical research is important.
-Nevertheless, one never knows: pure research can lead to all kinds of unexpected applications.
+Nevertheless, one never knows: pure research can lead to all kinds of unexpected applications!
+Guillaume is now doing a Ph.D. at Groningen University, continuing some of what he addressed at CogSci Apps Corp.

 - 2021-07-18 21:55- 22:18: Fixed several typos, tightened up the text and removed a section.